-When I began making homemade marshmallows, I felt a world of possibility opened since they can be flavored (and colored) in any way.
+A world of possibility opens since they can be flavored (and colored) in any way.

-As available and inexpensive as marshmallows are at the store, you may wonder if it’s worth it to make homemade marshmallows?
+As available and inexpensive as marshmallows are at the store, you may wonder if it’s worth it to make them?

 The answer is definitely YES and here are some reasons why: